amaiden1/PublicMathBlaster/style_guide.md

 # Team 04 Style Guide

-This guide is designed to explain and set forth coding conventions and styles, as well as other guidelines for ensuring a uniform, easy-to-understand style for coding.
+This guide is designed to explain and set forth coding conventions and styles, as well as other guidelines for ensuring a uniform, easy to understand style for coding.

 ## Naming Conventions